 Within no time, an interesting rivalry sprung up between the promoters of the two townsites, and the area dividing them was soon dubbed the neutral strip.
 The Nealeigh site was also facetiously called “Slabtown.”

 The first business enterprise secured by either of the two rival sites was the Baker Bros.
 Lumber Yard, which was moved from the Saunders place in Milo to Barnard.

 The first general store; however, was opened in Nealeigh by W.D.
-Snapp and his son-in-law, Marion Loy, who bought out a store that had been established in Milo.
+Snapp and his son-in-law, Marion Loy, bought out a store established in Milo.
 The first residence built in Nealeigh was occupied by Ross Wilcox, manager of the lumber company.

-In the meantime, the railroad workers were working fast to complete the tracks to Barnard which was accomplished on December 4, 1887.
+In the meantime, the railroad workers worked fast to complete the tracks to Barnard which was accomplished on December 4, 1887.
 The first regular train service went into effect on January 15, 1888.
 By the late 1880s, Barnard was described as a “busy, bustling reality.”

 The city was incorporated in 1904 as it continued to grow.
-By 1910, it supported a population of 425 people, had two banks, a weekly newspaper called the Barnard Bee, several churches, a number of retail stores, and a telegraph and express office.
+By 1910, it supported a population of 425 people and had two banks, a weekly newspaper called the Barnard Bee, several churches, many retail stores, and a telegraph and express office.
 It was also described as an important shipping point for agricultural products.

-For years, the small farming community thrived in the fertile Salt Creek Valley, but like many other Kansas towns, it declined dramatically over the years.
-Numerous businesses shut down leaving vacant buildings throughout the town and the old school taught its last lessons in 1966.
+For years, the small farming community thrived in the fertile Salt Creek Valley, but it declined dramatically over the years like many other Kansas towns.
+Numerous businesses shut down, leaving vacant buildings throughout the town and the old school taught its last lessons in 1966.

-A drive through town provides a number of opportunities for once-thriving business buildings in various states of deterioration.
-The 1937 octagonal concrete water tower, built by the Works Progress Administration (WPA), continues to stand as well as several buildings constructed of native stone.
+A drive-through town provides several opportunities for once-thriving business buildings in various states of deterioration.
+The 1937 octagonal concrete water tower, built by the Works Progress Administration (WPA), continues to stand and several buildings are constructed of native stone.